 Sacred sites, cultural connections—a true trek of a lifetime

-Each date limited to 12 people to maximize our access
+Limited to 14 people to maximize our access—reserve your spot!

 Strings of prayer flags dance on the wind and pierce the clouds.
 You’re trekking through the Himalayas on one of the world’s most legendary hikes to Everest Base Camp, gateway for those seeking to reach the highest point on the planet.
 It’s a place unlike any other on Earth, at an altitude you’ve only dreamed of, gazing at the spired peaks above and flowing valleys below.
 You’re standing right where the world’s greatest climbers have tested their mettle.
 Now you’re testing yours, trekking in the “Land of the Gods,” over dazzling peaks and past deep blue lakes—each day, each hour, pushing yourself higher, farther, deeper.
 Despite the sore feet and tired muscles, the experience is more rewarding than you thought possible.

 This 17-day trekking and cultural adventure sounds like fantasy.
 In fact, it’s Nepal.
 This exclusive journey takes you to the country’s most sacred sites and stunning mountain passes, with twelve days of fully supported Himalaya trekking—all accommodations, transport, food, porters and permits taken care of—plus the opportunity to connect to Nepal’s timeless traditions thriving at monasteries, markets, and remote mountain villages.

 Off the grid, into the breach, you look up and breathe in the view of the world’s most storied heights.
 You’re no longer just a hiker—you’re an explorer.
 Here, at the rooftop of the world, all your worries flutter away like flags on a string.